Ap Stats Teacher Car Mileage

 • The number of hours spent grading is positively correlated with mileage.

-However, it's crucial to remember correlation doesn't equal causation.
-While we might observe a relationship, we can't definitively conclude that AP Statistics teaching causes higher mileage.
+On the flip side, it's crucial to remember correlation doesn't equal causation.
+That's why while we might observe a relationship, we can't definitively conclude that AP Statistics teaching causes higher mileage.
 Other confounding variables could be at play.

 Addressing Potential Biases and Limitations